-Anna has been passionate about childbirth since middle school, when her aunt told her stories about her experiences as a doula and L&D nurse.
-She became fascinated by the woman’s empowerment, transformation, and innate strength during labor and birth and felt called to support mothers during this life-changing and vulnerable time.
+Anna has been passionate about childbirth since middle school, when her aunt would tell her stories about her experiences as a doula and L&D nurse.
+She became fascinated by the woman’s empowerment, transformation, and innate strength during labor and birth and felt called to support mothers and families during this life-changing and vulnerable time.
 She left her hometown of Waverly, Iowa, to pursue her passion for language and travel, moving to Norway where she met her future husband.
-She has since earned a B.A. in linguistics from Williams College in Massachusetts, teacher licensure from the University in Trondheim, and a Master of Nursing from the U of M. While Norwegian is the only language she speaks proficiently, she has studied several other languages, including three years of Arabic.
+She has since earned a B.A. in linguistics from Williams College in Massachusetts, teacher licensure from the University in Trondheim, and a Master of Nursing from the U of M.

 Anna enjoys teaching and working with children and has held jobs as a BWCA canoe guide for youth, an academic/writing tutor for children and peers, a piano teacher, and a childbirth educator.
 As a nurse, her passion remains helping childbearing families through pregnancy, birth, postpartum, and breastfeeding.
 While in nursing school, Anna founded the Twin Cities Doula Project, a local nonprofit organization that provides free doula services to families in need.
 As both a nurse and a doula, Anna has had the opportunity to attend births in the home, birth center, and hospital setting.
 She continues to work casually on the hospital labor & delivery unit where she started her nursing career.
 At home, she and her husband Audun are working hard to be better parents to their two young boys Henrik and Nils and daughter Margrete.